Breath Fetish

 Overview

-Halitophilia is a sexual interest in the breath (its warmth, sound, scent and the intimacy of feeling it against the skin.
+Halitophilia is a sexual interest in a partner's breath: its warmth, sound, scent and the intimacy of feeling it against the skin.
 For some the appeal centres on the closeness and trust implied by sharing breath; for others it attaches specifically to breath odour.
-This scent-based focus is distinct from breath-control practices, despite the overlapping everyday term "breath play," and is best understood as one narrow facet of a broader olfactophilia) the eroticisation of natural body scents.
+This scent-based focus is distinct from breath-control practices, despite the overlapping everyday term "breath play," and is best understood as one narrow facet of olfactophilia, the eroticisation of natural body scents.
 This article covers the term, its lineage within the sexology of smell, the proposed mechanisms, and why hard prevalence data is scarce.

 History & origins